dbankier/TiShadow/README.md

 But if it is all too much at the moment and you just want to use it for live reload you can do the following.

-During install a titanium cli plugin was installed for you.
+During install a titanium cli plugin/hook was installed for you.
 From your project you can just use the following command:

 ```
-  titanium shadow
+  titanium build -p android -T device --shadow
 ```

 This will launch your app in the simulator and reload with any code/style/localisation changes.